HASSCloud/docker-tinker/README.md

 # docker-tinker

-Docker image to run Jupyter Notebooks on the Tinker workbench.
+Dockerfile to create a docker image to run Jupyter Notebooks on the Tinker workbench.
 Based on jupyter/scipy-notebook this adds modules for text processing and geolocation.

 Run it with, e.g.: